siananigans/Data-mining/docs/proposal/proposal.md

 ### Achievements

 The main function of this project is to gain an insight into the different anomaly detection techniques.
 We believe that conducting these experiments can outline which algorithm is best suited to which particular dataset.
-We then want to understand **why** an algorithm suits a particular dataset or alternatively **why** it does not.
+We then want to understand **why** an algorith suits a particular dataset or alternatively **why** it does not.
 This could be down to the structure of the dataset or other factors such as the type of data (numerical, categorical etc.).
 By creating the interactive application, we plan to provide a way to process a dataset and then detect which algorithm is best-suited and explain why.